JiejunShi/BASAL/README.md

 	                    -M A:G, can detect A>G conversion in RNA m6A seq(e.g. GLORI) or DNA 6mA seq(e.g. NT-seq)
 	                    -M A:CGT, can detect RNA m6A in m6A-SAC-seq, which convert A to C/G/T
-	                    -M T:-, can detect pseudouridine in BID-seq, which convert pseudouridine to deletion
+	                    -M T:-, can detect pseudouridine in BID-seq, which convert pseudouridine to deletion -M G:ACT-, can detect RNA m7G in m7G-quant-seq, which convert G to A/C/T/deletion

 	  Options for alignment:
 	       -v  <float>  maximum percentage/number of mismatch bases in each read. (default: 0.1) The float value(between 0 and 1) is interpreted as the percentage of read length.